sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

 - **Image upload + captions**
   - Upload multiple training images at once.
+  - Custom file picker button with clear status feedback.
   - Drag & drop directly into the preview area.
   - Per‑image caption text fields; captions are saved as `.txt` files next to each image.
+  - Individual image removal: click the "×" button on any image preview to remove it.
+  - Dynamic path preview: shows the exact output path for the final LoRA file.

-- **Auto-caption with ViT-GPT2 / BLIP (optional)**
+- **Auto-caption with ViT-GPT2 / BLIP / Qwen-VL (optional)**
-  - Automatically generate captions for all uploaded images using either:
+  - Automatically generate captions for all uploaded images using one of three models:
-    - a lightweight ViT-GPT2 image captioning model (fast, low VRAM), or
-    - a BLIP large image captioning model (slower but more detailed).
+    - **ViT-GPT2** – fast, lightweight (good for quick tests or low VRAM).
+    - **BLIP large** – more detailed (better descriptions, slower, uses more VRAM).
+      - Includes a **Detail level slider (1–5)** to control caption detail:
+        - Level 1: Basic
+        - Level 3: Detailed (default)
+        - Level 5: Extremely Detailed
+    - **Qwen-VL** – extremely detailed (best quality, slowest, highest VRAM usage).
+      - Automatically uses fp8 precision to reduce VRAM usage by ~50%.
+      - Requires `qwen_2.5_vl_7b.safetensors` in the project directory (same model used for training).
+      - On first use, downloads processor/tokenizer from Hugging Face (~200–500 MB, cached afterwards).
+  - **Caption length slider**: Control maximum token length (32–512 tokens).
   - Requires additional Python dependencies (see the Requirements section below).
-  - Triggered from the GUI via the **“Auto-caption images (ViT-GPT2 / BLIP)”** button in Step 1.
+  - Triggered from the GUI via the **"Auto-caption images"** button in Step 1.

 - **Dataset configuration**
   - Resolution (e.g. `1024x1024`).